Earth Day is a great time to connect with nature! Here are ten ways to celebrate and fun reads to go along with this special day!

 8. Grow or Plant Something!

-Every Spring my neighbor plants pansies in her big planter by her front door.
+Every Spring our neighbor plants pansies in her big planter by her front door.
 Pansies are pretty hardy and can handle the cooler temps of early Spring.

 I always admire how beautiful they are!
-Those flowers really start the season off right with their beautiful colors when everything else is still just starting to bud and turn green!
+Pansies really start the season off right with their beautiful colors when everything else is still just starting to bud and turn green!

 This was the year the pansies would be planted!
 I was determined!